VEuPathDB/tomcat-instance-framework/ReadMe.md

     make
     cp jsvc ../../bin

 You should not make any changes to the configuration files in the installation.
-All other configuration changes should be made at the instance level as described below.
+Configuration changes should be made at the instance level as described below.

 #### Add `sudo` permissions

 Individual webapps can be managed using the `instance_manager` script without elevated user privileges.
 There is no technical restriction on which system user can manage which webapp (see caution about world-readable tomcat-users.xml above) so you should consider establishing a policy on your team on who is responsible for individual webapps.

-An instance is stared as a root-owned `jsvc` process ([http://commons.apache.org/proper/commons-daemon/jsvc.html](http://commons.apache.org/proper/commons-daemon/jsvc.html)).
+An instance is started as a root-owned `jsvc` process ([http://commons.apache.org/proper/commons-daemon/jsvc.html](http://commons.apache.org/proper/commons-daemon/jsvc.html)).
 Jsvc is a daemon process so started as root and then downgraded to an unprivilegded user.
 Therefore starting and stopping a Tomcat instance requires root-level permissions, which can be granted to users through `sudo`.

 Allowing users to restart tomcat instances is optional.
-You can omit the `sudo` configuration and only allow `root` to peform the action.
+You may omit the `sudo` configuration and only allow `root` to peform the action.
 However, there is little point in having that restriction because our framework lets any user undeploy any webapp so blocking users from restarting Tomcat offers little protection against someone maliciously distrupting the webapps.

 Configuring `sudo` for your specific environment is beyond the scope of this document but basically you need to grant execution for `/usr/bin/instance_manager`.
 For example,